 One to one Zoom sessions or one to one in-person (from 12th April 2021) location to be decided.
-If you would like to make a group booking, I am happy to teach up to 10 people on zoom or 4 in person and you would each get a 10% discount on the price.
+If you would like to make a group booking, I am happy to teach up to 10 people on zoom or 4 in person.

 This express 30-minute class will introduce you to a few basic Face Yoga techniques that you can do yourself every day.
 You’ll learn a 10-minute routine that fits into any busy lifestyle, and if you like what you see, you may then want to discuss adding bespoke exercises to your Face Yoga repertoire in the future.

-For one hour, we will work on the whole face and include exercises for upper and lower areas.
+For 45 – 60 minutes, we will work on the whole face and include exercises for upper and lower areas.
 Massage, acupressure and relaxation will make sure that your face feels fabulous.
 For one to one bookings we can address any skincare and beauty concerns you have too.